 Shabtis and papyri as a specialisation

 I am Dik van Bommel from the Netherlands.
-My daily work is in IT and I have no commercial interests in the world of Egyptology.
+My background is the ICT world and I have no commercial interests in the world of Egyptology.
 What you find here has been gathered from various sources and supplemented with my own non-scholarly research.

 There are a number of pages that unlock information to leading but now rare publications that can often only be found in a limited number of libraries or private collections.
 In doing so, I hope to help students who would otherwise not have access to this research material.